Spring SeriesGlencruitten WoodsSun 25 April, 2021

 - Please don’t linger after your run but make sure you download and drop your hired dibber into the ‘dibber’ bucket provided

-- If you are paying by cash please ensure that you have the right money and it’s in an envelope with your name and amount otherwise please make your BACS transfer as you enter or as soon as possible.
+- If you must pay by cash please ensure that you have the right money and it’s in an envelope with your name and amount.
+Otherwise (preferred) please make your BACS transfer as you enter or as soon as possible.

 - EckO would advise that participants carry a face mask somewhere on their person, in the event of an accident and a rescue needs to take place.